frawau/aiomadeavr/README.md

 Current source of the device, for instance Bluray, CD, Set Top Box,...

-Not all sources are available to all devices.

 ### List Attr: source_list

 List of all the possible sources.
 When setting a source, the name MUST BE in this list.

-Not all sources are available to all devices.
+Not all sources are available to all devices. aiomadeave will try to get the list of inputs available to the device.

 ### String Attr: sound_mode